kiwiidb/hosting/README.md

 ```
 7. Optionally enable snapshots or change the default ssh key.
 8. Wait for the instance to come online
-9. Under the networking tab of the instance, attach your static IP to the instance.
+9. Under the networking tab, attach your static IP to the instance.
 10.

 ## Known issues